latex3/tagging-project/documentation/wtpdf-from-latex.md

   lang        = en,
   pdfversion  = 2.0,
   pdfstandard = ua-2,
+  pdfversion  = 2.0,  % or 1.7  if desired pdfstandard = ua-2
+  pdfstandard = ua-2, % or ua-1 if pdfversion = 1.7
-  pdfstandard = a-4, % or a-4f
+  pdfstandard = a-4,  % or a-4f (see below)
   testphase   = latest
 }

+% The next declaration results in a tagged PDF with MathML included via structure elements (tags).
-% Remove the next declaration to generate MathML Associated Files rather than Structure Elements
+% Remove this declaration to generate a tagged PDF with MathML Associated Files, as the use
-% The file would then need to declare PDF/A-4f rather than PDF/A-4 conformance.
+% of this feature requires the PDF file to declare conformance with PDF/A-4f rather than PDF/A-4.
+% LaTeX will automatically switch to declare PDF/A-4f if Associated Files are used when the
+% document declares `pdfstandard = a-4`
 \tagpdfsetup{math/mathml/structelem, math/mathml/AF=false, math/tex/AF=false, math/mathml/sources=}

 \documentclass{article}